araitatsuya/NiftyReg_Loop_Bash/README.md

 # NiftyReg_Loop.sh

-You have XXX source/moving 2D images to be registered onto the reference/target 2D image around the specific area specified by a mask.
+There are XXX source/moving 2D images to be registered onto the reference/target 2D image around the specific area specified by a mask.

-  %% Modify the number of loops %%
+  %% Modify the number of loops using text editor %%

   e.g. 1 to 721